Eldritch Instinct System Reference Document (v0.5)

 Organization

 When you are playing a series of short and unrelated scenarios, you might want to come up with an organization that all players belong to or that they found after their first adventure.
-The organization should have a way of recruiting new members and should be sworn to secrecy.
+The organization should have a way of recruiting new members, should be sworn to secrecy and strive to study and suppress the Mythos.

 Rules